Ravisankar-S/BridgeAI/README.md

 # BridgeAI: Hybrid Knowledge Assistant for Low-Connectivity Environments by Team Cyber_Samurais

 BridgeAI is a hybrid AI assistant that delivers high-quality, cloud-powered inference when internet connectivity is available while providing instant, offline answers through a lightweight local model when connectivity is limited.
 It ensures knowledge accessibility even in low-connectivity environments.
+Brief project Video Link - https://youtu.be/O5ar4QmJpBM

 ---